avinassh/blag/content/posts/rc-day-3.md

 It helps at getting better and confident at problem solving.
 Here's how:

 1. State the problem.
 Talk it out loud, explain to a co-worker, find a stranger and tell them what you are trying to solve
-2. Understad the problem.
+2. Understand the problem.
 What do you know and what do you don't know?
 Write everything down
-3. Think tradeoffs, other solutions.
+3. Think trade offs, other solutions.
 Most likely someone must have solved the same thing

 Now that you have the problem, have understood it properly... go on a hammock and sleep! yes, seriously.